Sue9104/web-manual/interface/root.md

 1. **Search Existed User by Email**: click 'Search' button

-2. **Add New User**: click the "+ New User" button
+2. **Add New User**: click the "New User" button

-3. **Enable/Disable User**: User can login with this button on, otherwise user can not login but their records and operations are still reservered.
+3. **Enable/Disable User**: User can login with this button on.
+Otherwise user can not login, but their records and operations are still reservered.

 4. **Reset Password**: this button will reset user password to "123456".